Building a strong social media presence is not rocket science.

 If you truly want to create a social media presence that your customers love, then understand what these sites let you achieve as a business.

-- Have strong, relevant and deep conversations with other like-minded people.
+- Have strong, relevant, and deep conversations with other like-minded people.

-- Share feedback (both negative and positive) about your brand, products and services.
+- Share feedback (both negative and positive) about your brand, products, and services.

 - Consume your content and then share it with other relevant people in their own immediate network.

 Keep in mind that creating social media profiles is free.

 But it’s still a powerful medium to grow your audience and build a real business — only if you use it the right way.